 There’s also some initial discomfort on the corporation’s end that ethnographic research does not rely heavily on focus groups.
 I’d like to explain why.
 I look at what we do as having a tool kit.
 And there’s the right tool for the job.
 So focus groups are very useful if they are applied to the right question or the right job.
 My problem with focus groups is when they are misapplied or they’re done poorly.
 Focus groups can be applied correctly.
 And Ethnographic Insight has come up with some creative ways to use focus groups that provide excellent results.
 We like to do focus groups in conjunction with other techniques.
 When you want group discussion, they’re great because that’s what they’re meant for.
 If you want to know how one person thinks about something or how one person does something, focus groups are not good because they’re just not suited for that.
 The amount of depth you can get from an individual when you have a group discussion is limited.
 So, for instance, if you have a focus group that is 2 hours and you have 8 to 10 people, you’re just going to get 15 minutes with each person, if that.
 If you have an hour with one person you’ve already quadrupled the depth of information.

 This has been one part of a continuing series of conversations with Dr. Stolzoff examining the complexities of modern corporate culture and consumer behavior.
-If you’ve got questions or comments, Dr. Norman Stolzoff can be contacted at (360) 325-8166 or at email@example.com.
+If you’ve got questions or comments, Dr. Norman Stolzoff can be contacted at (857)-245-7366 or at .